reactwaylabs/saga/examples/data-store-example/README.md

 - [`path`](https://nodejs.org/api/path.html) polyfill that is supplied by [`JSPM`](http://jspm.io/) to handle paths to `JSON` files.

 <!--- TODO: add link to SimplrFlux README --->
-These dependencies are not necessary for `SimplrFlux`, it's just an example of it's capabilities in action.
+These dependencies are not necessary for `SimplrFlux`, it's just an example of its capabilities in action.